gcharters/kotlin-service-approaches/README.md

 Each example provides the same API

-GET http://localhost:8080/greeting returns a 405 with an message
+GET http://localhost:8080/greeting returns a 405 with a message

 GET http://localhost:8080/greeting/{name}
 ```JSON